ray-project/ray/doc/source/tune.rst

 Client API
 ----------

 You can modify an ongoing experiment by adding or deleting trials using the Tune Client API.
-To do this, verify that you have the `requests` library installed.
+To do this, verify that you have the ``requests`` library installed:

 .. code-block:: bash